Meg Cummings

-Meg Cummings is a fictional character from the US NBC soap opera Sunset Beach, played by Susan Ward.
-Meg was the serial's protagonist throughout the whole run.
-Sydney Penny temporarily took over the role while Ward was filming the movie The In Crowd.
+Meg Cummings is a fictional character from the American television soap opera Sunset Beach, played by Susan Ward.
+She made her first appearance during the episode broadcast on January 6, 1997.
+Meg was the show's protagonist throughout the whole run.
+Sydney Penny temporarily played the role while Ward was filming her role in the movie The In Crowd.

 Character development

 Susan Ward was cast in the role of Meg after her agent submitted her for the role.
 Ward was already known to series creator Aaron Spelling after starring in his series Malibu Shores.
 Ward requested "to be put up for the nice girl", via her agent.
 She also said she preferred playing "nice girl" Meg more than mean characters she had previously played.
 Ward began filming a role in the 2000 film The In Crowd.
 While she had to leave on a temporary basis, Sydney Penny took over for one month, until Ward returned.
 The serial's creator, Spelling, was impressed with Penny's portrayal of Meg so he cast her in another series he created.

 Meg is featured in the first scenes of Sunset Beach.
 Her storyline sees her arrive from Kansas to escape her unfaithful fiance Tim Truman (Dax Griffin) and find a man she has been talking to over the internet, Ben Evans (Clive Robertson).
 However, Meg is not aware of Ben's identity.
 Ward said that Meg is just a "small town girl" who "follows her heart".
 Meg wants to "find out what the world has to offer"; finding out the identity of her internet romance is the "first thing she has ever been passionate about."

+In December 1998, a writer from Soap Opera Update previewed the soap's 1999 stories.
+They revealed that Meg's sister, Sara Cummings (Shawn Batten) would play a centric role in complicating the relationship between Meg, Ben and his ex-wife Maria Torres (Christina Chambers); as well as Sara's own with ruining her own relationship with Casey Mitchum (Timothy Adams).
+The show's head writer Margaret DePriest told the reporter that "Sara takes a more active role in her sister's life, and she makes a huge mistake which backfires on her, which ultimately affects [the aforementioned relationships]."
+Sunset Beach's final episode, which aired on December 31, 1999, featured the double wedding of Meg and Ben alongside Vanessa Hart (Sherri Saum) and Michael Bourne (Jason Winston George).